fbef0102/Rotoblin-AZMod/README.md

     * very useful for Admins wanting to load 1v1~4v4 supported plugins on top of the Configs.

 * Admin Tips:
-  * Crash Course Unprohibit Bosses.vpk force versus director to spawn tank and witch each stage on "crash cource"
   * bequiet.smx is a very useful plugin to keep chat clean, if you decide to load it in other configs, make sure it's loaded before other plugins or set bequiet's "bq_show_player_team_chat_spec" cvar to 0.
   * l4d_versus_specListener3.0.smx comes with a "Spec-Listening Feature", even if sv_alltalk 0, specators can still see in-game players teamchat and hear their mic voice.
   * TickRateFixes.smx now also fixes Server Gravity and Pistol Scripts.